-The Business Administration-Business Operations management (BABOM), Computer Aided Drafting and Design (CADD), Health Information Management (HIM), Medical Billing and Coding (MBC), Computer and Data Management (CDM) and Cybersecurity programs are offered 100 - through distance education.
+The Computer Aided Drafting and Design (CADD), Medical Billing and Coding (MBC), Computer and Data Management (CDM) and Cybersecurity programs are offered 100 through distance education.
 All courses are primarily asynchronous (with the occasional synchronous meeting as described above) and lab requirements are met through a combination of recorded demonstration and simulation activities.
 These programs offer learners the highest level of flexibility while ensuring that the necessary skills set is developed through the close collaboration and mentoring of faculty who have spent years in the industry.